kestrel-straftat/chat-commands/.thunderstore/README.md

 #### Custom Parsers

-If you'd like to use types that don't have built in parsers as parameters to commands, you can implement `ParserBase` and create your own!
-You'll need to implement two members: `ParseResultType`, a property that returns the type your parser converts to, and `object Parse(string value)`, a method that parses a string input to your desired type and returns the value boxed to an object.
-After implementing the class for all types you wish to convert to, call `ParserLocator.RegisterParsersFromAssembly()` in your plugin's startup logic to register all your parsers.
+If you'd like to use types that don't have built in parsers as parameters to commands, you can implement `IParsingExtension` in a new class and create your own!
+You'll need to implement two members: `Target`, a property that returns the type your parser converts to, and `Parse`, a method that parses a string input to your desired type and returns the value boxed to an object.
+To register your extensions, call `ParserLocator.RegisterExtensionsFromAssembly()` in your plugin's startup logic.
 Also worth noting is the fact that `ParserLocator`'s `ParseTo()`, `TryParseTo()` and their generic counterparts are public for your utility.